 From scruffy lumber town to buzzy metropolis, Seattle is no stranger to rapid urban growth.
-Yet the city’s appeal can still be found in its panoramic skies, evergreens, and Puget Sound shores.
+Yet the city’s appeal can still be found in its panoramic skies, evergreens, and Salish Sea shores.

 Beneath the bustling streets of Pioneer Square you can still find the tin ceilings and brick foundations that survived the town’s bawdy logging past.
 After a fire took out the entire city center in 1889, Seattle raised the streets and rebuilt over the ashes of burned-out buildings.
 The real draw of Bill Speidel’s Underground Tour is the guides who retell local history with humor and style.

 Insider's Tip: Walk through Pike Place Market and around the waterfront before your tour to beat the crowds.

 Views from the Water

 Any ferry will give you skyline vistas, but the Bainbridge Island Ferry shows the city’s best side before dropping you a short walk from the gourmet treats at Mora Iced Creamery, sweet and savory baked goods at Blackbird Bakery, and craft-rich window-shopping.
 Or take the 10-minute water taxi ride across Elliott Bay to West Seattle where you’ll find Marination, a popular Korean-Hawaiian fusion restaurant with excellent fish and chips, at the start of the dock.
 When you’ve had your fill, take the free shuttle to Alki Beach to relax on the sand.

 The weird, wonderful Archie McPhee novelty store has been selling rubber finger puppets, boxing nuns, and bacon bandages for over 30 years.
 There’s nothing here you need, but who cares?
 Kids love it.
 Want something more grown-up?
 Head to Revival on Capitol Hill for vintage fashion, jewelry, and work by local artists.